 Cowlitz Tribal Census...Online Now!

-This census has now begun.
+This census is continuing and the deadline to get in the prize drawing has been extended!.
 Click to see more and to access webpage for information to access the online census or how to get a paper copy sent to you...

 The Cowlitz Indian Tribal Census

 ü Please complete the Tribal Census Online (click any red text) or request a mailed paper questionnaire

 ü Respond between January 26th to MARCH 31st, 2017 to be entered into the prize drawing.
 (Census forms will continue to be collected after that but will not eligible for prizes.)

 ü Raffle Drawing winners will be announced and winners will be contacted in April 2017!

 The Cowlitz Indian Tribe is conducting our own Tribal Census and the Census Data Team needs your help.
 We need tribal citizens to update their contact information (emails, phone numbers, and addresses) with the Enrollment Office.
 We want to encourage you to respond to the Cowlitz Indian Tribal Census online because that will help save the tribe time and money.
 Updating your contact information will also help us understand the best way to contact you so we can engage you in the planning process.

 Completing the Tribal Census should take an average of 45 minutes to an hour, but may take longer depending on how many people live with you.
 The head of household should complete the forms and they may need to have certain information on hand:

 - enrollment numbers of all Cowlitz Indians in the household,

 - information about income of any sort for everyone over age 15, and